 - But the Messiah practices a ‘strange’ form of justice: He rescues the poor and the afflicted.

 - Our Lord instructed us to pray to God the Father, “Thy kingdom come, thy will be done on earth as it is in heaven.”
 We can see what he meant in this psalm.
-We work for justice and peace; we bring our gifts to God by our service to others; we relieve the suffering of those who are poor in any way we can.
+We work for justice and peace; we bring our gifts to God by our service to others; of those who are poor in any way, we relieve their suffering in any way we can.